an-Iceberg/read_me/README.md

 - 🌱 I’m currently learning french and C++.
 - 💞️ I’m looking to collaborate on nothing for now.
 I still need to collect and build up experience
 - 📫 How to reach me: You cannot.
+- How do I get rid of ^those^ emojis?

 <!---
 ProgrammingIsOnlyTheTipOfTheIceberg/ProgrammingIsOnlyTheTipOfTheIceberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.